jandirafviana/jandirafviana/README.md

 ### Welcome! 👋

 My name is **Jandira**, I'm from Brazil (:brazil:) and I'm studying Information Systems.
-I've been working with technology for seven years, but my journey in the dev world has started recently.
+I've been working with technology for eight years, but my journey in the dev world has started recently.

 - 🌱 I’m currently learning **Python** and **Cypress**;
 - 💻 Here is where I keep my [Python Exercises repository](https://github.com/jandirafviana/python-exercises);